 Amount of Education Required for Careers Related to Computer Installation/Repair

-Some careers associated with computer installation and repair technology/technician require an advanced degree while some may not even require a bachelor’s.
+Some degrees associated with computer installation and repair technology/technician may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for computer installation and repair technology/technician careers below.